SarahAHG/Save-The-Doctor---Arcade-Game/README.md

 # About "Save The Docotr Game":
 To **save** the doctor, the player must steer the TARDIS to the space without hitting or colliding with the enemies AKA "Daleks"
+You cant check a demo for the game here https://sarahahg.github.io/Save-The-Doctor---Arcade-Game/

 _______________________________________

 # How to play the game: